OriolAbril/gsoc2019/proposal.md

 * Plotting bugs:
   - [#615](https://github.com/arviz-devs/arviz/pull/615): `plot_pair` return value [MERGED]
   - [#619](https://github.com/arviz-devs/arviz/pull/619): Remove `plot_density` tight_layout [MERGED]
+  - [#637](https://github.com/arviz-devs/arviz/pull/637): Fix `plot_pair` issue and add extra options to `plot_kde` [OPEN]
 * Other
   - [#620](https://github.com/arviz-devs/arviz/pull/620): Add logging arviz wide [OPEN]

 ### Other Experiences

-I have covered extensive courses in Probability, Statistics, Algebra, Numerical Computation and related subjects both during my BSc and MSc.
+In addition to my academic background and programming experience, I have also performed extensive courses in Probability, Statistics, Algebra, Numerical Computation and related subjects during my undergraduate and graduate studies.

 ## Why ArviZ?

-I am really interested in modelling and inference in general and in Bayesian modelling in particular.
-I have realized that in many cases modelling is treated as a limited set of models and techniques _universally_ appliable, either disregarding or not even knowing the limitations of the models and algorithms used.
-Therefore, I believe that ArviZ can help a lot to extend and explain Bayesian modelling techiques to a really wide community.
+I have always been really interested in modelling and inference, specifically in Bayesian modelling.
+In my research projects, I have come to realize that in many cases modelling is treated as a limited set of models and techniques _universally_ appliable, either disregarding or not even knowing the limitations of the models and algorithms used.
+I believe that ArviZ is capable of extending and explaining Bayesian modelling techiques to a really wide community.
 It will approach many algorithms and best practices to people with limited programming habilities, together with a thorough documentation, which will cover its uses and limitations.